griffio/griffio.github.io/_posts/2023-03-18-More-Kotlin-Racing-Ambiguous-Coroutines.md

 The wrapping `coroutineScope` will wait for child coroutines, completed, cancelled, or when an exception is raised.

-`select` waits for the result of multiple suspending functions simultaneously.
+`select` wait for the result of multiple suspending functions simultaneously.

-`awaitOn` when a deferred value is resolved this emits the result to the enclosing `select` clause `coroutineContext.cancelChildren()` once the `select` has produced a result, all coroutines in the scope are cancelled
+`awaitOn` when a deferred value is resolved this emits the result to the enclosing `select` clause.

+`coroutineContext.cancelChildren()` once the `select` has produced a result, all coroutines in the scope are cancelled.

-The `main` function will complete after the quickest task completes - in this case `task1`
+The `main` function will complete after the quickest task completes - in this case `task1`.

 ``` kotlin